 Particles

-A system of N particles is represented in OVITO as a group of particle properties, each being a uniform data array of length N:
+In OVITO, a system of N particles is represented as a collection of particle properties, each stored as a uniform data array of length N:

-is always part of the particle dataset and contains the Cartesian coordinates of the particles.
+property array is always present and contains the Cartesian coordinates of the particles.

 Special particle properties